snarfed/oauth-dropins/README.md

 _Breaking changes:_
 * _Python 2 is no longer supported!_ Including the [App Engine Standard Python 2 runtime](https://cloud.google.com/appengine/docs/standard/python/).
 On the plus side, the [Python 3 runtimes](https://cloud.google.com/appengine/docs/standard/python3/), both [Standard](https://cloud.google.com/appengine/docs/standard/python3/) and [Flexible](https://cloud.google.com/appengine/docs/flexible/python/), are now supported.
+* Replace `handlers.memcache_response()`, which used Python 2 App Engine's memcache service, with `cache_response()`, which uses local runtime memory.
+* Remove the `handlers.TemplateHandler.USE_APPENGINE_WEBAPP` toggle to use Python 2 App Engine's `google.appengine.ext.webapp2.template` instead of Jinja.
 * Blogger:
   * Login is now based on [Google Sign-In](https://developers.google.com/identity/).
 The `api_from_creds()`, `creds()`, and `http()` methods have been removed.
 Use the remaining `api()` method to get a `BloggerClient`, or `access_token()` to make API calls manually.
 * Google: